MicrosoftDocs/azure-dev-docs/java/jdk/transitioning-from-java-8-to-java-11.md

 A potential source of trouble is third-party libraries that you don't control.
 You can proactively update third-party libraries to more recent versions.
-Or you can see what falls out of running the application and only update those that are necessary.
+Or you can see what falls out of running the application and only update those libraries that are necessary.
 The problem with updating all libraries to a recent version is that it makes it harder to find root cause if there is some error in the application.
 Did the error happen because of some updated library?
 Or was the error caused by some change in